igemsoftware2017/HFUT-China/README.md

 + Please make sure that you have installed docker and run it fisrt:

-        If you do not have docker or docker-compose, please go to https://www.docker.com/ this page and install theme first.
+        If you do not have docker or docker-compose, please go to https://www.docker.com/ this page and install them first.

 + run a new container: